larkintuckerllc/starter-kit/quick-start/README.md

 **note**: Unlike the Terraform configurations' variables, once the infrastructure is created the values of these local variables cannot be changed.

-## Initialize Pre-Cluster Configuration
+## Create Pre-Cluster Infrastructure

 1. From the command-line in the *pre-cluster* folder, execute `terraform init`

-## Create Pre-Cluster Infrastructure
+2. From the command-line in the *pre-cluster* folder, execute `terraform apply`